it21053450/weather-reporter-application/README.md

 1. Open your terminal or command prompt.
 2. Navigate to your project directory:
     ```bash
-    cd "/c%3A/Users/User/OneDrive - Sri Lanka Institute of Information Technology/Desktop/Weather Application Use API"
+    cd your-project-directory
     ```
-3. Run the Python HTTP server:
+3. Install `http-server` globally (if you haven't already):
     ```bash
-    python -m http.server 8000
+    npm install -g http-server
     ```
+4. Run the server:
+    ```bash
+    http-server
+    ```
-4. Open your web browser and go to `http://localhost:8000`.
+5. Open your web browser and go to `http://localhost:8080` (or the address shown in your terminal).

 To stop the server, press `Ctrl + C` in your terminal.